Stigma management: Discretion

 The discretion strategy is subtly different from the concealment strategy as it involves an individual avoiding questions or revealing information that is specifically related to their invisible stigma.
 Discretion is not as active of a passing strategy as the other two strategies, but it does involve interpersonal elusiveness and speaking in ambiguous language when the conversation threatens to potentially reveal one's stigmatized identity.
 An example of this strategy (and a way to distinguish it from concealment) would be a person who is very willing to reveal personal information to their coworker but is also very reluctant to discuss any topics that they think may be related to their invisible stigma.

 Revealing

 When a person chooses to unveil an otherwise invisible stigma to their coworkers, they are choosing to reveal their stigma in that situation.
-It is important to note that individuals may vary in the degree to which they reveal invisible stigmas to their coworkers.
+Individuals may vary in the degree to which they reveal invisible stigmas to their coworkers.
 For example, employees may choose to reveal their stigma to everyone they encounter, or they might judiciously choose a select few that they are comfortable with telling about their invisible stigma.
 People may rely on several different strategies for revealing their invisible stigmas at work.
 These strategies include signaling, normalizing, and differentiating.